-We evaluated Frontier Communications and Starry Internet across five critical categories: speed and performance, monthly pricing and value, technology and network coverage, customer satisfaction ratings, and contract flexibility.
+We evaluated Frontier Communications and Starry Internet across five critical categories: speed.
+Performance, monthly pricing and value, technology and network coverage, customer satisfaction ratings, and contract flexibility.
 Here is everything you need to know before signing up.

-Ready to sign up for Frontier?
-Call now to get started:
+Ready to sign up for Frontier? now to get started:

 Frontier Communications is a fiber & dsl internet provider serving 25 states primarily in Connecticut, California, Texas, and Florida.
 The company offers speeds ranging from 500 Mbps to 5 Gbps with plans starting at $49.99/mo.
 Frontier is best suited for budget-conscious fiber users who want no contracts.